 With these developments came a new name that more accurately reflected our broadened services for women and newborns - we became Women & Infants Hospital of Rhode Island, with far-reaching responsibilities to a population of 1.5 million.
 In the late 1970s, it was clear that our future process required additional physical expansion and program developments.
 As a result, we affiliated with Rhode Island Hospital and, in 1986, relocated to an entirely new Women & Infants' facility on Dudley Street in Providence.

 Today, Women & Infants is one of the premier health care facilities for women in the country.
-As the largest obstetrical facility in the state, the second largest in New England and the tenth largest in the nation, Women & Infants each year delivers approximately 9,700 babies and cares for 1,200 newborns in our Special Care Nursery - the only newborn intensive care unit in the region.
+As the largest obstetrical facility in the state, the second largest in New England, and the eighth largest stand-alone obstetrical service in the country, Women & Infants each year delivers nearly 8,400 babies and cares for 1,200 newborns in our Special Care Nursery - the only newborn intensive care unit in the region.
 Our gynecologic and general surgical program, with a volume of more than 7,500 procedures a year, now provides a comprehensive array of services to meet the needs of women throughout their lifespan.